Washington State Scholarships

 - Minimum 2.5 GPA

-Find scholarships for next year and start working on the essays right away!
+Check out these scholarships and start working on the essays right away!

 Many scholarship essay questions remain the same year to year!